SteelCompendium/data-bestiary-md-dse/Draw Steel Bestiary.md

 - ✦ ≤11: 3 poison damage; I1 dazed (save ends)
 - ★ 12–16: 5 poison damage; I2 dazed (save ends)
 - ✸ 17: 7 poison damage; I3 dazed (save ends)\
-    **Effect**: A creature dazed by this ability has -1 to all characteristics while resisting potent effects until the condition ends.
+    Effect: A creature dazed by this ability has -1 to all characteristics while resisting potent effects until the condition ends.

 **Indirect Fire**\
 The grenadier ignores cover and concealment and doesn’t need to establish line of effect for their abilities.